 For this simple activity, provide the students with a list of emotions.
 Now, challenge the students to concoct a short scene where a character performs an action or actions that reveal the chosen mood.

 To start, you might allow the students a paragraph in which to reveal the emotion.
-As they get better at it, you might reduce this down to just a sentence or two.
+You might reduce this to just a sentence or two as they get better at it.
 Remind students that they need to show the emotion, not tell it!

 HOW TO POLISH AND REFINE A SHORT STORY

 Now students have already had a look at how to begin and how to structure a story, we’ll take a look at a few quick tips on how they can polish their stories generally – especially during the editing process.